xinyanghuang7/Basic-Visual-Language-Model/README.md

 ### Start Training

-The model training adopts the method of freezing the image model, and LLM uses LoRA for training to reduce training pressure.
-The parameters to be trained include the visual feature mapping layer and the LoRA parameters in LLM.
-Since the mapping layer is initialized with untrained parameters, a larger learning rate is set for the mapping layer compared to the LoRA part to balance the optimization speed of the model parameters.
+Model training adopts the method of freezing the image model, and LLM uses the LoRA method to reduce training pressure.
+The parameters to be trained include the visual feature mapping layer and the LoRA parameters in the LLM.
+Since the mapping layer is initialized with untrained parameters, to balance the optimization speed of the model parameters, a larger learning rate is set for the mapping layer than for the LoRA part.

-Run `train.sh` in the root directory, and you can configure relevant parameters for experiments.
+Run the `train.sh` in the root directory, and you can configure the relevant parameters for experiments.

 ```shell
 sh train.sh
 ```

-Through the above steps, you can start the training process and train the multi-modal model.
+Through the above steps, you can start the training process and train the multimodal model.

 The model weights will be saved in the `--output_dir`, and this path can also be customized.

-#### `train.sh` Script Explanation
+#### `train.sh` Script Analysis

 ```sh
 CUDA_VISIBLE_DEVICES=0 torchrun --nproc_per_node=1 --master_port=25642 train.py \